ejoa27/CSE15L/cse-15l-lab-report-3-week-6.md

 ![AddAndCommit](Images/AddAndCommitLab3.png)

 # Copy whole directories with `scp -r`
-I copied the markdown-parse repository to my ieng6 account, logged into my account and ran the tests.
-All of these commands were done individuall
+In this image, I copied the markdown-parse repository to my ieng6 account, logged into my account and ran the tests.
+All of these commands were done individually.
 ![IndividualSteps](Images/ShortLab3.png)

-I did the same thing as before I only used one command.
+In this image, I did the same thing as before but I only used one command.
 ![LastPart](Images/SCPLastPartLab3.png)